roryp/stranglerfig/README.md

 ## **The Modern Web App Pattern: Foundation for Resilience**

-The **Modern Web App (MWA) Pattern** serves as a blueprint for creating cloud-native, scalable applications.
-Drawing principles from the **RWA Pattern**, it emphasizes resilience, security, and scalability.
-Its core tenets include:
+The **Modern Web App (MWA) Pattern** is like a blueprint for creating cloud-native, scalable applications.
+It emphasizes resilience, security, and scalability.
+Here are its core tenets:

 - **Microservices**: Breaking monoliths into independently deployable components.
 - **Containerization**: Ensuring consistency across diverse environments.
 - **Cloud-Native Services**: Leveraging tools like **Azure Kubernetes Service (AKS)** and **Azure App Service**.
 - **Automated Pipelines**: Enabling Continuous Integration and Continuous Deployment (CI/CD).

-This pattern facilitates the adoption of best practices for building modern, efficient applications tailored for the cloud.
+This pattern helps you adopt best practices for building modern, efficient applications tailored for the cloud.

 ---

 ## **Combining Strangler and MWA Patterns**

-Integrating these patterns ensures organizations can modernize at their own pace while reaping the benefits of cloud-native technologies.
-For example, consider the migration of a `/customer` endpoint from a legacy system to a modernized architecture.
-This process involves deploying a router that directs requests to either the old or new implementation based on specific conditions.
+Now, let's talk about how these patterns work together.
+Imagine you're migrating a `/customer` endpoint from a legacy system to a modernized architecture.
+You can deploy a router that directs requests to either the old or new implementation based on specific conditions.

 ### **Example: Routing with Strangler Pattern**